madhug-nadig/articles/_posts/2017-11-23-implementing-genetic-algorithms-from-scratch-in-python-machine-learning.md

 ### Selection

 In each iteration of a genetic algorithm, only the sub-set of the population is selected to carry forward features for the future generations.
-The fitness metric is utilized to make that choice on which members of the population.
+The fitness metric is utilized to make that choice on which members of the population get to propagate their features.

 Let's implement the selection function.
 The selection function takes in `population`, `required_hourly_cron_capacity` and `n_best` (How many memebers of the population are to be selected).